glvnst/txtscan/README.md

 	optional arguments:
 	  -h, --help     show this help message and exit
 	  -v, --verbose  Verbosely report on each interesting character on each line

+## License

+The license is BSD-like.
+See LICENSE.txt for details.

 ## To Do